 Protests and demonstrations occur throughout the country and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.

-A dangerous security environment exists in several neighborhoods of Kingston, Montego Bay, and Spanish Town.
+A dangerous security environment (primarily drug or gang violence) exists in several neighborhoods of Kingston, Montego Bay, and Spanish Town.

 Rent water sports equipment from reputable operators.
 Scuba dive only with personnel certified by PADI or NAUI, and use equipment only from PADI- or NAUI-certified dive operators.